"Calmer playtimes and improved behaviour"

 Hay-on-Wye Primary, Winners of Young Mediator Category, National Mediation Awards November 2018

-Watch Hay-on-Wye Primary mediation video at:
+Watch Hay-on-Wye Primary mediation video:

 What is 'Kids Mediate'?

 It's children finding the solutions to their own problems.
 A strategy that empowers our children to resolve their own low level disputes without resorting to asking someone more powerful (their teacher) to resolve it for them.
 It can help keep those low level disputes from escalating into bullying.
-At Wye Valley Mediation we use the finnish KIVA definition of bullying.
+At Wye Valley Mediation we use the finish KIVA definition of bullying.
 Bullying is repeated, intentional harm caused to another where there is an imbalance of power.

 We teach the children a simple 5 step process to use when co-mediating for their Peers.
 The children use the same process as that used in family mediation: a confidential, structured process in which they act as a neutral facilitator to help children who want to be helped, resolve their differences.